 A Quick Review of the Other Lenders to Consider

-Though Discover is new to the student loan refinance and consolidation marketplace, their existing reputation for customer service gives them a leg up on much of the competition.
+Though Discover is a smaller player on the student loan refinance and consolidation marketplace, their existing reputation for customer service gives them a leg up on much of the competition.

-Borrowers who are looking for 10-year or 20-year repayment plans on their student debt would be wise to give Discover some serious consideration.
+Borrowers looking for 10-year or 20-year repayment plans on their student debt would be wise to consider Discover.